 Finn the Human

 He can purchase new temporary gear with his Down-Special, or swing around his backpack with his Up-Special, which becomes more powerful if he has lots of coins.
-The hit boxes on these special attacks change depending on the number of coins you have, causing some of Finn’s attacks to become practically invulnerable.
-Unless an upcoming balance patch addresses his broken hit boxes, Finn will remain dominant for some time.
+The hit boxes on these special attacks change depending on the number of coins you have.
+A recent balance patch did address his broken hitboxes, so he’s been knocked out of the top tier, but he’s still a formidable assassin to fight against.
 We have a Finn perks and combos guide here if you want to learn this character.

 Jake the Dog